Skip to main content

 Gross tax bases

-Finally, the value of consumption subject to Special Taxes grew by only 0.6% in 2019 (7.2% in 2018).
-The drastic changes observed in this series are usually due to the evolution of energy prices and, in particular, those related to gasoline and diesel.
-In 2019 these prices grew by 1.2%, with all the growth accumulated in the first semester (in the second they decreased by 1%); In 2018, however, they rose more than 9%.
+Finally, the value of consumption subject to Excise Taxes grew by only 0.6% in 2019 (7.2% in 2018).
+The drastic changes observed in this series are usually due to the evolution of energy prices, particularly those related to gasoline and diesel.
+In 2019, these prices grew by 1.2%, with all the growth accumulated in the first half of the year (in the second half they decreased by 1%); In 2018, however, they rose by more than 9%.
 However, if we look at physical consumption, the results are not much better.
-In the main figures, consumption grew very little or decreased: Gasoline and diesel consumption increased by 0.5% (almost two points less than in 2018), electricity consumption decreased by 1.8% and shipments of packs of tobacco from tax warehouses decreased by 1.9%.
-Only alcohol consumption subject to Excise Taxes increased compared to 2018 (1.7% in alcohol and derived beverages and 2.3% in beer), also at a greater rate than then.
+In the main figures, consumption grew very little or decreased: The consumption of gasoline and diesel increased by 0.5% (almost two points less than in 2018), electricity consumption decreased by 1.8% and the withdrawal of cigarette packs from tax warehouses decreased by 1.9%.
+Only the consumption of alcohol subject to Excise Taxes increased compared to 2018 (1.7% for alcohol and derived beverages and 2.3% for beer), and at a faster rate than before.